Department of Astronomy

 An integration of astronomy, physics, and engineering at Tsinghua

-All the members of the THCA will have access to following resources:
+All members of the DoA will be able to take advantage of the following resources:

-- The TNT 80cm optical telescope in Tsinghua-NAOC Observatory located in Xinglong, and other international observing facilities through the Telescope Access Program (TAP) ;
+- The TNT 80cm optical telescope in the Tsinghua-NAOC Observatory located in Xinglong, and other international observing facilities through the Telescope Access Program (TAP) ;

 - Two high performance computing (HPC) facilities at the DoA;

 - The instrumentation engineering team (with particular strengths in mechanical, vacuum and electronic engineering).